visgl/deck.gl/API-GUIDELINES.md

 * **Justification** Carefully consider if the layer really needs a modifier.
   Is the use case common enough that it makes sense, or is there another way to achieve the same effect.
-E.g. an `elevationOffset` or `elevationScale` propscould be handled by the `modelMatrix` prop in many situations.

 * **Documentation** Extra care must be taken with documentation to make sure that the layer user understands the interaction between the modifying props and accessors (E.g. `getRadius` vs. `radiusScale`), as well as the making clear what units the value being scaled is in (meters etc.)

-* **Default values** Unless there are strong reasons, multiplicative props (e.g. `radiusScale`) should always default to 1, and additive props to 0.
+* **Default values** Unless with exceptional and well-documented reasons, multiplicative props (e.g. `radiusScale`) should always default to 1, and additive props to 0.
-  Other choices are likely to cause surprises for users.

 ### Naming rules for groups of uniform-related props

-* If a set of uniforms belong to certain module, it may make sense to given them a common prefix or suffix (`lightDirection`, `lightColorAmbient`, `lightColorDirectional`, …)
+* If a set of uniforms belong to certain module, it's a common practice to have them come with a common prefix or suffix (e. g. `lightDirection`, `lightColorAmbient`, `lightColorDirectional`, …)
-* If a set of uniforms belong to the same module/effect, it could make sense to package them into a single `settings` object. `lightSettings`.
+* If a set of uniforms belong to the same module/effect, it could make sense to package them into a single `settings` object. (e. g. `lightSettings`)

 ### Alignment of property naming between layers

-It is important that properties are consistent between layers, especially between layers in a layer group, as this can dramatically affect the user's ability to learn and easily work with deck.gl.
+It is important that properties are consistent between layers, especially between layers in a layer group, as this can dramatically affect the user's ability to learn and work with deck.gl.

 ### Naming of updateTriggers